Application to present at the 2026 AJEC Research Symposium is OPEN.

 Roundtable discussion

 This will be an oral presentation of 25 minutes, including a five-minute Q&A segment, based on an individual paper.
 It will be given by a single presenter or a team of presenters and designed to promote discussion.
-There will be two or three themed presentations per session, and the discussions will be guided by a facilitator.
-Each roundtable presentation will be allowed to share up to five (5) PPT slides during their presentation.

 Provocation

-Rather than report on research that is complete or in the process of being completed, this format is an opportunity to present new ideas, including (but not limited to) new methods and ways of thinking about research and/or impact.
+Rather than reporting on research that is complete or in the process of being completed, this format is an opportunity to present new ideas, including (but not limited to) new methods and ways of thinking about research and/or impact.
 Presenters will share their provocation for seven minutes, and then pose three questions for participants to discuss.
-The goal is a rich discussion of new ideas and points of view.
+The goal is to inspire a rich discussion of new ideas and points of view.
 There will be a competitive review process as places are limited; preference will be given to thought-provoking contemporary perspectives.
-Presenters will be allowed to share up to two (2) PPT slides without any animations during their presentation, limited to one content slide and one question slide.

 Review process

-- All proposals submitted for presentation at the symposium will go through a blind peer review process conducted by the AJEC reviewers.
+• All proposals submitted for presentation at the symposium will go through a blind peer review process conducted by the AJEC reviewers.

-- All applications to present will be assessed to ensure the quality and relevance of the presentations in accordance with the AJEC Reviewer Guidelines and ECA selection criteria.
+• All applications to present will be assessed to ensure the quality and relevance of the presentations in accordance with the AJEC Reviewer Guidelines and ECA selection criteria.

-- Once the blind peer review is completed, all applicants will be notified of the outcome.
+• Once the blind peer review is completed, all applicants will be notified of the outcome.

 Selection criteria